gtalarico/pyairtable/docs/source/getting-started.rst

 _______________________________________________

-Api Key
+Api Key / Access Token
 *******

-Your Airtable API key should be securely stored.
+Your Airtable API key or access token should be securely stored.
 A common way to do this, is to `store it as an environment variable <https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html>`_, and load it using ``os.environ``: